churchill-lab/how-to-guide/lab-carpentry.md

 - [The Science of Scientific Writing](https://drive.google.com/file/d/0B2dCQeenp__seHlGaGpfRm1HUnc/edit) by Gopen & Swan Our lab follows the guidelines from the [ICMJE's Uniform Requirements for Manuscripts Submitted to Biomedical Journals](http://icmje.org/recommendations/browse/roles-and-responsibilities/defining-the-role-of-authors-and-contributors.html).

-**Ethics:** We expect lab members to be honest in scientific communications both within and outside the lab.
+**Ethics:** We expect lab members to
+- be honest in scientific communications both within and outside the lab.
-We expect that lab members will design experiments in a manner that minimizes both bias and self deception.
+- design experiments in a manner that minimizes both bias and self deception.
-We expect that lab members will keep agreements, be careful, and share their code and results openly with the scientific community.
+- keep agreements, be careful, and share their code and results openly with the scientific community.
-We expect that credit will be given where credit is due, including in scientific writing.
+- give credit where credit is due, including in scientific writing.
 Plagiarism is not tolerated.
-In addition, please don't hesitate to raise any questions or concerns that you have at any point with Gary.
+In addition, please don't hesitate to raise any questions or concerns that you have at any point with Gary or Sue.

 # Communication